 COVID-19 response has put a spotlight on the key role schools play in the health of students, but this has been the case since long before the pandemic.
-Since sick children can’t focus on learning, yet many students in our region go to school every day with health challenges ranging from minor illness to chronic conditions.
+Since sick children can’t focus on learning, by necessity, schools address the many health challenges that face students, ranging from minor illness to chronic conditions.
 In addition to helping students with individual health concerns, schools are uniquely positioned to increase access to healthcare and provide vital education and environments that help children develop healthy habits and reach their full potential.
 External support is vital to helping schools make the most of these opportunities.

 School-based health centers have been proven as effective, sustainable models to eliminate health disparities and barriers to care, improving health outcomes for students and their families.

-As part of our effort to expand school-based health, the Foundation is providing support to create new, and expand services offered at existing, school-based health centers in Lackawanna and Luzerne counties.
+As part of our effort to expand school-based health, the Foundation is interested in providing support to create new, and expand services offered at existing, school-based health centers in Lackawanna and Luzerne counties.
 Priority will be given to schools with large percentages of low-income students, high enrollment, and lack of proximity to comparable care.
-By the end of 2023, we seek to double the percentage of K-12 public school students in the two counties who have access to school-based health centers from 14 percent to 28 percent.